andre-ls/dactory/Field_Specifications/Employees/Street_Address.md

 - Field Name: Street Address
 - Parent Table: Employees
 - Shared By:
 - Description: Street Address of the Employee.
-It should be used, together with other Address Fields, to send any necessary Documents or Promotional Seasonal Prizes.
+It should be used, together with other Address Fields, to send any necessary Items, such as Documents and Equipments.

 ## Physical Elements